OptimFinance/constitutions/odao-alpha.md

 ## Section 3.3

 Additionally, when the protocol parameters can be adjusted without redeploying capital, the token-based majority wins vote is also held to aprove of it.
 The threshold of acceptance is set to 5/7, and required participation of total token weight of the alpha board is also 5/7.
+All quantities where fractional are rounded down.
 The voing period must last for no less than 2 weeks, only able to be cut short if the required votes are cast.

 ## Section 3.4